No3x/nested-function/README.md

 # NestedFunction

+Simple extension of `Function` to express chained (or nested) `Functions` fluently.
+Nested means a function is dependent on the output of the previous function.

 ## Chaining
 You can create a `NestedFunction` using the static method `of`, which wraps a regular Function.
 Then you can chain `NestedFunction`s together by using the `nested` method: